signalfx/splunk-otel-collector-chart/docs/auto-instrumentation-install.md

 ```bash
 helm install otel-collector --values ~/src/values/my_values.yaml ./helm-charts/splunk-otel-collector --namespace o11y
 ```

+_Note: The default `Instrumentation` object name matches the helm release name.
+The default instrumentation name for this example is `otel-collector`._

 If the current namespace is `o11y`:
 - Use any of the following annotations:
   - `"instrumentation.opentelemetry.io/inject-nodejs": "true"`